 Getting the justice system involved

 In terms of talking to the criminal justice system, we do suggest you try.
 We have had family members get on the phone with defense attorneys.
 The ones we like are those more willing to help the loved one get treatment and therefore push for continuance without a finding (CWAF) and probation, with mandated treatment.
 Be prepared though to hear from an attorney that this is not their role.
 A defense attorney typically does what is best for their client to get off (therefore probably by pleading not guilty), not to necessarily get help.
-Talking to the judge or the social worker are probably good options too, though we don’t have any first-hand experience to report.
+Talking to the judge or the social worker are probably good options too.
+However, we don’t have any first-hand experience to report.
 Let us know what you learn.

 Jails across this country are becoming de facto treatment centers.
 The jail I work in has an entire section devoted to behavioral health, and provides MAT (medication assisted treatment) for opiate addiction prior to release.
 We are getting federal grants to develop a knitted system of care once released that catches people and provides comprehensive treatment services that include help with housing and jobs.